Notifications

 • formally include intellectual property supports and services in Alberta Innovates’ corporate objects, enabling expanded activities and supporting the delivery of services, including the creation of an Alberta Intellectual Property Office

-Changes would expand the mandate of Alberta Innovates to enable co-investment in Alberta-based technology companies and make Alberta a destination of choice for companies to innovate, commercialize, scale and invest.
+Changes expand the mandate of Alberta Innovates to enable co-investment in Alberta-based technology companies and make Alberta a destination of choice for companies to innovate, commercialize, scale and invest.

 Next steps